-Aspect Component Company Responsible Consultant Scope of Work / Terms of Reference include a definition of the regulatory framework within which the assessment will be performed based on international guidelines and requirements.
+Aspect Component Company Responsible Consultant Scope of Work / Terms of Reference Recommended management measures to mitigate potential impacts.
+The study will include the following: Desktop study of existing information.
+Conceptual model of the groundwater system.
+Numerical groundwater flow and mass transport model.
+Risk assessment and reporting.
+Health Risk and Radiological Health Risk and Radiological Assessment AquiSim Consulting Japie van Blerk The overall framework within which the radiological public safety and impact assessment will be consistent with international practice, the following logical elements will be included in the scope of the assessment: Definition of the assessment context: High-level definition of what will be included and excluded in the assessment, and justification for the choices made.
+This will include a definition of the regulatory framework within which the assessment will be performed based on international guidelines and requirements.
 High-level description of the system: The system as used here refers to the mining operation and associated activities, the potentially affected environment, as well as the public habits and behavioural conditions that might determine their potential levels of radiological exposure.
 Definition of exposure conditions: During this step, assessment context and system description information will be used to define a limited number of credible public exposure conditions associated with the mining operations.
 Development of conceptual and mathematical models: The development of conceptual and mathematical models for each exposure condition will be done systematically and transparently to increase general confidence in the assessment results.
 Parameter values will be assigned using site-specific conditions, or if not available, will be justified using literature values.
 Consequence analysis: During this step, the mathematical models will be used to evaluate the radiological consequences of each exposure condition defined for the workers and public, both for the operational and post-operational periods.

-Interpretation of the results: During this step, the results will be interpreted in terms of the assessment context defined in the first step.
-Social Social Assessment Equispectives Ilse Aucamp The following activities will form part of the process forward: Fieldwork will be conducted to obtain additional information and communicate with key stakeholders.
-Key stakeholders are likely to include: Authorities: local municipalities that fall in the project area.
-Affected parties: communities and individuals that will be affected by the project.
-Interested parties: local business in the area, community-based organisations and non-governmental organisations within the affected communities, trade unions, and political groups.
+Aspect Component Company Responsible Consultant Scope of Work / Terms of Reference Interpretation of the results: During this step, the results will be interpreted in terms of the assessment context defined in the first step.
+Closure and Rehabilitation Engineering Designs and Financial MineLock Environmental Engineers Johann Le Roux A closure plan and closure cost estimate in support of the TSF application will be undertaken.
+This report will address the closure measures that will be implemented and provides the cost of environmental rehabilitation at closure, The closure costing will be calculated according to the escalated DMRE rates since the NEMA Financial Provision regulations have not yet come into effect.